 The Little Rebels Children’s Book Award is an annual award set up by the Alliance of Radical Booksellers and Letterbox Library.
 The aim of the award is to celebrate ‘radical’ fiction written for children aged 0-12, that is fiction that promotes social equality and social justice, challenges stereotypes and builds children’s awareness of issues in society.

-See the winner for the 2022 Little Rebels Children’s Book Award.
+See the shortlist for the 2023 Little Rebels Children’s Book Award.

 - The shortlist comes out in April/May.

 About the Alliance of Radical Booksellers: Founded in 2010, the Alliance of Radical Booksellers is a supportive community for the UK’s radical booksellers.
 As well as sponsoring the Little Rebels Children’s Book Award, the ARB also sponsors the Bread and Roses Award for Radical Publishing and hosts the London Radical Bookfair.